How do I use the LastPass app for Android?

 Set up and use biometric authentication for mobile account recovery

-You must log in to the LastPass app for Android with your username and Master Password before you can set up account recovery using biometric authentication.
+You must log in to the LastPass Password Manager app for Android with your email address and master password before you can set up account recovery using biometric authentication.

 Use the LastPass Vault